shashanktripathi0204/Python_basics_assignment_1/README.md

-# Python_basics_assignment_1
+# Python_basics_Assignments

-i have given all the answers to the first assignment
+All the answers are given